saberland/saber/website/pages/docs/pages.md

 </script>
 ```

-Note that the value of `attributes` must be a literal.
+Note that the value of `attributes` must be an object literal.

 ## Posts

 Posts live inside `./pages/_posts`, they are just a special kind of pages.
-The default value of `page.attributes.type` will be `post` instead of `page`.
+The default value of `page.type` will be `post` instead of `page`.

 Check out [Page Interface](./page-interface.md) for more details.